Navigate to the Azure Marketplace offering, and click the "Get it Now" button:

 an existing virtual network, the hostnames for Elasticsearch nodes are unique.
 The

-Hostname prefix input will be applied to the naming convention for master, data and client
+Hostname prefix input will be applied to the naming convention for master, data and coordinating

 nodes, allowing for unique hostnames when deploying multiple clusters to the same